 Senior staff have provided budget estimates during the budget process to the Chief Administrative Officer & Director of Finance.
 These estimates have been reviewed and adjusted by the budget committee (CAO, Director of Finance, Mayor and the Deputy Mayor).
-Updated actual expenditures up to November 30, 2021 are included in this 2nd draft report including associated budget amendments.
-The 2021 surplus is currently estimated at \$250,000 pending further expenditure submissions and year end reconciliations.
-The final budget on February 15, 2022 will include actual expenditures and update surplus up to year end December 31, 2021.
+Updated actual expenditures up to December 31, 2021 are included in this Final Draft report including associated budget amendments.
+The 2021 surplus is currently estimated at \$224,000 pending year end and audit reconciliations.